TRPeskett/yeast_segtrack_pipeline/README.md

 Note that it is track *length* that identifies a held cell, not how still it sits
-- a trapped mother's centroid drifts 10-30 px over a long movie as the cell grows, while debris lodged in a corner sits perfectly still.
+- a trapped mother's centroid drifts 10-30 px over a long movie as the cell grows, while debris can sits still.

 `trap_centre_check.png` in the run folder shows the template with the box drawn on it, which is worth a look.
 Pass -tx and -ty to override.

-On the test movies the measured box matched or beat the hand-measured one: on the 364 frame movie it came out 40x40 against a hand-measured 39x21, and gave a median mother trace of 260 frames against 239.

 ### How to proceed if no template is available for a given movie ?
 You will have to run the pipeline in two steps.